Locations:

 Support from a doula can improve your childbirth experience during delivery and afterward.
 Doulas improve healthcare outcomes, too.
 Research has shown that doula-supported births are associated with:

-• Less use of pain medications during labor.
+• Less use of pain medications during labor

-• Shorter labor times.
+• Shorter labor times

-• Increased breastfeeding.
+• Increased breastfeeding success

 How do I find a good doula?

-Ask medical professionals, friends and family members for recommendations.
 During your initial meeting with a potential doula, ask:

-• What certifications they've received.
+• What certifications do you have?

-• How many births they've attended.
+• How many births have you assisted with?

 Additional Common Questions